 PTSD Coach is a smartphone application developed by the U.S. Department of Veterans Affairs for PTSD self-management and self-assessment in symptomatic trauma sufferers.
 PTSD Coach was designed as a public health tool aimed to decrease the burden of PTSD and increase awareness and availability of PTSD care for trauma sufferers, particularly for war veterans.

-The app has four sections available from the main screen: Learn, Track Symptoms, Manage Symptoms, and Get Aid.
-The Learn section contains essential information about PTSD including mechanisms of its development, evidence-based professional care, and impact of the disorder on the sufferer’s family.
+The app has four sections available from the main screen: Learn, Track Symptoms, Manage Symptoms and Get Aid.
+The Learn section contains essential information about PTSD including mechanisms of its development, evidence-based professional care, and the impact of the disorder on the sufferer’s family.

-Finally, Get Aid section contains contacts of support resources and allows to add additional supportive contacts such as family members, friends, therapeutist, sponsor etc.
+Finally, the Get Aid section contains contacts of support resources and allows for to add of additional supportive contacts such as family members, friends, therapeutists, sponsor etc.